Winter Park Probate Litigation Attorney

 Before the terms of a will can be given effect, the document must be submitted to probate, the court-supervised process for settling an estate and making distributions as directed by a will.
 Sometimes, however, there is more than one will in existence, or the will admitted to probate has clearly been amended several times by hand.
 In these cases, which will or will provisions should be given effect, or is there any valid will to be probated at all?

 Such questions must often be litigated in probate court and decided by the judge based on the evidence and arguments given by the parties’ attorneys.
-The Law Offices of Aubrey Harry Ducker, Jr., P.L.C., provides effective representation across the spectrum of probate litigation, including:
+Sperling Ducker provides effective representation across the spectrum of Winter Park probate litigation, including:

 - Will contests